 According to Facebook, friction from the time a customer discovers your products to purchasing them costs Aussie businesses over $43 billion every year.
 This is due to a number of factors including slow loading websites and incorrect social media links.

-journey from the minute the product is sighted to order confirmation is
+Today, the COVID-consumer is looking for quick and convenient shopping opportunities and this means making sure that the customer journey from the minute the product is sighted to order confirmation is seamless.

 Here are seven things to check to make sure you aren’t missing out on valuable sales due to friction with your website or online store.

-step you want them to take, from the time they discover your product to payment.
+Put yourself in your customer’s shoes.
+Meticulously go through every step you want them to take, from the time they discover your product to payment.

 Most customers who have found you through a Facebook Ad are customers who might be new to your business.
 They want to get to know you a little better before they trust your brand enough to give you their money.

 Through social media (ads or news feeds) make the product information easy to find with details that show your product will suit their needs.
 Think about your captions, the image and the short message you will use to entice them to click for more.

 When creating your social media advertising, make sure that you use the Audience section effectively.
 Pinpointing your customer’s persona through their demographic and interests in this section will make sure your ads are being placed in front of the right audience every time, rather than those who will have no interest in your business at all.

 Make sure your site has working Facebook Pixel codes installed.
 This allows you to retarget advertising to previous website visitors with future advertising and even create Lookalike audiences based upon those already interested in your brand.

 Make it simple for busy customers by ensuring that your Shopping Cart will save items so they can return to the site when they can and finish off their order.